WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 A comprehensive back-pressure system was added to Pony in November 2017 by
 [Sean T. Allen, VP of Engineering at Wallaroo Labs](https://www.wallaroolabs.com/about).
-Look for a Wallaroo Labs article by Sean in the future that describes this the back-pressure scheduler in more detail.
+Look for a Wallaroo Labs article by Sean in the near future that describes this the back-pressure scheduler in more detail.

 Sean's back-pressure implementation operates at the actor scheduling layer within the Pony runtime.
 Pony's actor scheduler maintains internal status of actors that are paused due to back-pressure.
-The scheduler propagates pause & resume signals similar to the mute/unmute diagram above.
-Because the back-pressure system is in the Pony actor scheduler, a Pony developer needs to add little or no additional code to get comprehensive back-pressure scheduling behavior.
+The scheduler propagates pause & resume signals in a manner similar to the mute/unmute diagram above.
+Because the back-pressure system is inside the Pony actor scheduler, a Pony developer needs to add little or no additional code to get comprehensive back-pressure scheduling behavior.

 In Wallaroo's case, some source code change is required to take full advantage of the runtime's back-pressure scheduling.
-The necessary changes fall into two categories:
+The changes fall into two categories:

-1. Removal of most of the existing back-pressure mechanism, with its `mute` and `unmute` message protocol.
+1. Removal of most of the existing back-pressure mechanism, with its `mute` and `unmute` protocol messages.
-2. Add small pieces of glue code to allow TCP sockets that experience `EWOULDBLOCK` errors when writing data to signal to the runtime that the socket's owner actor should initiate back-pressure propagation.
+2. Add small pieces of glue code to allow TCP sockets that experience `EWOULDBLOCK` errors when writing data to signal to the runtime that the socket's owner actor should initiate back-pressure propagation by the scheduler.

-## Details omitted

-I've left out some important details in this explanation.
-My omissions include:
+## Other Wallaroo actors that use back-pressure

+There are two other areas where Wallaroo has actors that participate in back-pressure propagation.

+* Wallaroo has source and sink actors for communicating with Kafka servers that act as Wallaroo data sources and sinks.
-* Wallaroo's Kafka source & sink actors.
-Wallaroo's Kafka client uses TCP for both the source and sink.
-Kafka's own protocol imposes additional constraints on flow control, but the general TCP principles also apply to the Kafka-related actors.
+  Kafka's own protocol imposes
+  additional constraints on flow control, but the general TCP principles described here also apply to the Kafka-related actors.

-* Wallaroo uses TCP sockets data copying between nodes in a multi-worker Wallaroo system.
-The names of the actors used for that internal communication are different, but the back-pressure principles are the same as `TCPSource` and `TCPSink` actors.
+* Wallaroo uses TCP to copy data between nodes in a multi-worker Wallaroo system.
+The names of the actors used for that internal communication are different, but the back-pressure principles are the same as for the `TCPSource` and `TCPSink` actors.

 ## Testing Wallaroo and back-pressure